Varieties of Arabic: Other regional differences

 "Peripheral" varieties of Arabic – that is, varieties spoken in countries where Arabic is not a dominant language and a lingua franca (e.g., Turkey, Iran, Cyprus, Chad, Nigeria and Eritrea)– are particularly divergent in some respects, especially in their vocabularies, since they are less influenced by classical Arabic.
 However, historically they fall within the same dialect classifications as the varieties that are spoken in countries where Arabic is the dominant language.
 Because most of these peripheral dialects are located in Muslim majority countries, they are now influenced by Classical Arabic and Modern Standard Arabic, the Arabic varieties of the Qur'an and their Arabic-speaking neighbours, respectively.

 Probably the most divergent non-creole Arabic variety is Cypriot Maronite Arabic, a nearly extinct variety that has been heavily influenced by Greek, and written in Greek and Latin alphabets.

 Maltese is descended from Siculo-Arabic.
 Its vocabulary has acquired a large number of loanwords from Sicilian, Italian and more recently English, and it uses only a Latin-based alphabet.
 It is the only Semitic language among the official languages of the European Union.

 Arabic-based pidgins (which have a limited vocabulary consisting mostly of Arabic words, but lack most Arabic morphological features) are in widespread use along the southern edge of the Sahara, and have been for a long time.
 In the eleventh century, the medieval geographer al-Bakri records a text in an Arabic-based pidgin, probably one that was spoken in the region corresponding to modern Mauritania.
-In some regions, particularly around the southern Sudan, the pidgins have creolized (see the list below).
+In some regions, particularly around South Sudan, the pidgins have creolized (see the list below).

 Immigrant speakers of Arabic often incorporate a significant amount of vocabulary from the host-country language in their speech, in a situation analogous to Spanglish in the United States.

 Even within countries where the official language is Arabic, different varieties of Arabic are spoken.
 For example, within Syria, the Arabic spoken in Homs is recognized as different from the Arabic spoken in Damascus, but both are considered to be varieties of "Levantine" Arabic.
 And within Morocco, the Arabic of the city of Fes is considered different from the Arabic spoken elsewhere in the country.